pfhaupt/progkurs/rust-beginner/README.md

   - Variable Declaration
     - `let` vs `let mut`
 - [03.
 Arrays and Vectors](./03%20-%20Arrays%20and%20Vectors/)
+  - Basics of Arrays and Vectors
+  - Indexing, Getting and Setting elements
+  - `vec![]` macro
 - [04.
 Loops](./04%20-%20loop,%20while,%20for/)
 - [05.
 Ownership and Borrow Checker](./05%20-%20Ownership%20and%20Borrow%20Checker/)
 - [06.
 Function declaration](./06%20-%20Function%20declaration/)